Your new design will be uploaded in:

 Y2-Y6

-• In KS2 flashbacks are used to revisit previous content, including Phase 5 of Little Wandle Letters and Sounds.
+• In KS2 flashbacks are used to revisit previous content, particularly Y2 spelling rules linked to morphology and the addition of suffixes to root words.

 • Words from the National Curriculum English word list for Y3 and 4 are divided between the two year groups, linked, where possible, to the spelling patterns being studied and practised regularly.